Outsourcing Software Testing: All You Need to Know About the Approach

 Myth 3.
 Software testing guarantees 100% bug-free products

-This myth might be difficult to bust.
+This myth might be difficult to break.
 Indeed, it is hard to admit: you’re outsourcing the software testing team, paying them for the job, and still do not get the perfect result.

 And this is where we have to accept the harsh truth – we cannot predict every tiny problem that can happen when using the app, as we do not know how the user will act and what their next request will be.
 Yet, we can always do our best to prevent the maximum of them.